milkyklim/milkyklim.github.io/_posts/2017-04-09-write-it-right.md

 - say that there is a mistake;
 - don't pay the tax.

 Right?
-But here you see the real power of German bureaucracy.
+But here you face the real power of German bureaucracy.

 > She had to talk to the priest to give her the official paper stating that she was not the member of the church anymore! ¯\\\_(ツ)\_/¯